Ujjwal-Ruhal/Python-Programming-language/Assignment-6/README.md

 and there are four steps that you have to keep in mind:-

 ................................................
-step 1 -> import tkinter
+step 1 -> import tkinter,
-step 2 -> gui interaction
+step 2 -> gui interaction,
-step 3 -> adding inputs
+step 3 -> adding inputs,
 step 4 -> main loop
 ................................................